Tartarus, Greek mythology mingling with the Bible.

 Simon Peter could have chosen any other word that was typically used to describe the hell we are aware of in Revelations, but he did not; we should sit for a moment and ponder that one.

-You can visit me at Faithful Writers on Medium.
-You can also visit me on Tumblr.
+You can visit me at Faithful Writers on Medium, where other Christian writers have joined me in sharing the word of God.
+You can also find me on Tumblr and Facebook.

 Comments